Towards Attributions of Input Variables in a Coalition: Algorithm

-\textbf{Reformulating attributions.} As the theoretical foundation for the conflict of attributions, let us first revisit classical game-theoretic attributions, such as the Shapley value~\citep{weber1988probabilistic} and the Banzhaf value~\citep{lehrer1988axiomatization}.
-We find that both two attribution metrics can be explained as an allocation of Harsanyi interaction effects.
+\textbf{Reformulating attributions.} As the theoretical foundation to explain the conflict of attributions, let us first revisit classical game-theoretic attributions, such as the Shapley value~\citep{shapley1953value} and the Banzhaf value~\citep{lehrer1988axiomatization}.
+We find that both two attribution metrics can be explained as an allocation of AND-OR interaction effects.